Azure Analysis Services with Power BI - Best Practices

 - Let's you connect to the data source directly

-- Performance of the model depends on underlying data source
+- Performance of the model depends on the underlying data source

 - Helps to achieve real-time, near real-time data loads